Valluri-Nagalakshmi/Android/Introduction.md

 These platforms had limited multitasking, app ecosystems, and were closed-source — making development and innovation hard.

 ---
-### Question: Why did Android become more popular than old mobile OS like Symbian?
+### Interview Question

 ```
+Question: Why did Android become more popular than old mobile OS like Symbian?
 Answer:
 Android is free, open-source, easy to use, and has a huge app store.
-Older systems were closed and hard to develop for.
+Older systems were closed and hard to develop.

 ```
 ---